Tyrn/wei/the-insider-en.typ

      Bemish had  to see Idari quite  often.
-A great  number of the company's contracts - lumber,  concrete,  tungsten glass  - in  a nutshell, everything that  was cheaper and more  profitable to buy in the Empire,  passed through Kissur's estate and his wife was in charge of it.
+A great  number of the company's contracts---lumber,  concrete,  tungsten glass---in  a nutshell, everything that  was cheaper and more  profitable to buy in the Empire,  passed through Kissur's estate and his wife was in charge of it.